One of the most enduring types of split routines is the so-called "Push Pull Legs" splits - and for many good reasons.

 More Thoughts On Parameters

-Remember, the Push-Pull-Legs split is a template, and not a “routine”; what makes it, or anything, a “routine” are the parameters..
+Think of the Push Pull Legs split more as a template, and not as a "routine". (what makes it, or anything, a "routine" are the exercise selection and loading parameters)

-Update December 1, 2014: Here is an example on Reddit.com of PPL used by someone pursuing substantial weight loss over time.
+Here is an example on a Reddit thread of Push, Pull, Legs used by someone pursuing substantial weight loss over time.
 Note the simplicity of the routine vs the results: my two year transformation from 220-157 pounds

 Rest Pause Training: